 Courses Ineligible for Federal Loans

 Students receiving US Federal Aid are governed by stringent US Department of Education regulations.
 Only campus based students studying on a full time or at least half time basis are eligible to apply.
 The following programmes are NOT eligible to receive Federal Direct Loans.

 - Certificate and Diploma Programmes

-- Distance Learning Programmes
+- Online or Distance Learning Programmes

 - Medicine/Dentistry Programmes

 - Foundation Year Programmes